Software Requirements Analysis with Example

 Consistent and Unambiguous

-Next each and every requirement should be consistent and unambiguous, so here for instance we have requirements “A student will have either undergraduate courses or post-graduate courses but not both” this is one requirement there is some other requirement that says “Some courses will be open to both under-graduate and post-graduate students”.
+Every requirement should be consistent and unambiguous.
+In the bad example, one requirement states “A student will have either undergraduate courses or post-graduate courses but not both”, while another states “Some courses will be open to both undergraduate and post-graduate students”.

 Traceable